Western Turkic Khaganate: Western expansion (552–575)

-Late period (575–630 CE)
+Late period (575–630)

-Istami was followed by his son Tardush (575–603).
-About 581 he intervened in the eastern Gokturk civil war.
-In 588/89 the Turks were defeated by Persians near Herat in the First Perso-Turkic War.
-In 599–603 he gained the eastern half of the Khaganate, but after his death the two halves were definitely split.
-Heshana Khagan (603–611) was driven out of Dzungaria and then defeated by Sheguy (610–617), Tardush's grandson, who conquered the Altai, reconquered Tashkent and raided Ishfahan.
+Istämi was followed by his son Tardu (575–603).
+Around 581 he intervened in the eastern Göktürk civil war.
+In 588/589 the Turks were defeated by Persians near Herat in the first Perso-Turkic War.
+In 599–603 he gained the eastern half of the Khaganate, but after his death the two halves were split again.
+Heshana Qaghan (603–611) was driven out of Dzungaria and then defeated by Shikui Khagan (610–617), Tardu's grandson, who conquered the Altai, reconquered Tashkent and raided Ishfahan.

-Yabghus of Tokharistan and Turk Shahis
+Tokhara Yabghus and Turk Shahis

-His brother Tong Yabghu Qaghan (618–630) ruled from the Tarim basin to the Caspian Sea, and met Xuanzang.
-He sent men to fight the Persians south of the Caucasus, and also sent his son Tardush Shad to fight in Afghanistan, where he established the Yabghus of Tokharistan, who themselves projected the Turk Shahis as far east as India.
+Shikui Khagan's brother Tong Yabghu Qaghan (618–630) ruled from the Tarim basin to the Caspian Sea, and met Xuanzang.
+He sent men to fight the Persians south of the Caucasus, and also sent his son Tardush Shad to fight in Afghanistan, where he established the Tokhara Yabghus, who themselves projected the Turk Shahis as far east as India.

 In the year of Tong's death the Tang dynasty defeated and annexed the Eastern Khaganate.
 He was murdered by his uncle Külüg Sibir (630) with Duolu support.
-The Nushibi put Tong's son Sy Yabgu (631–33) on the throne.
-However, Nushibi quickly rebelled against Sy and enthroned Ashina Nishu as Duolu Khan (633–34), followed by his brother Ishbara Tolis (634–38).
-There was a Dulu-Nushibi conflict and Yukuk Shad (638–42), son of the final eastern Khagan, was brought in.
+The Nushibi put Tong's son Sy Yabgu (631–633) on the throne.
+However, Nushibi quickly rebelled against Sy and enthroned Ashina Nishu as Duolu Qaghan (633–634), followed by his brother Ishbara Tolis (634–638).
+There was a Dulu-Nushibi conflict and Yukuk Shad (638–642), son of the final eastern khagan, was brought in.

-The factions quarreled and the Nushibi and Emperor Taizong of Tang enthroned Irbis Seguy (642–51).
+The factions quarreled and the Nushibi and Emperor Taizong of Tang enthroned Irbis Seguy (642–651).
 The Tang dynasty demanded part of the Tarim Basin and then seized part of it until the war ended with Taizong's death.
-Irbis was overthrown by (Ashina Helu) Ishbara Qaghan (651–58) who, after about six years of war, was defeated at Battle of Irtysh River and captured by the Tang.
-After this there were several puppet Khagans.
-In 679–719 the old Gokturk capital of Suyab was one of the Four Garrisons of Anxi.
-The Tang dynasty exercised control over the area until the time of An Lushan's rebellion (756).
+Irbis was overthrown by Ashina Helu (651–658) who, after about six years of war, was defeated at Battle of Irtysh River and captured by the Tang.
+After this there were several puppet khagans.
+From 679 to 719 the old Göktürk capital of Suyab was one of the Four Garrisons of Anxi.
+The Tang dynasty exercised control over the area until the time of An Lushan's rebellion in 756.

-Tang campaigns against the Western Turks (640–657 CE)
+Tang campaigns against the Western Turks (640–657)

-The Tang campaigns against the Western Turks, were a series of military campaigns conducted during the Tang dynasty against the Western Turkic Khaganate in the 7th century CE.
-Early military conflicts were a result of the Tang interventions in the rivalry between the Western and Eastern Turks in order to weaken both.
+The Tang carried out a series of military campaigns against the Western Turkic Khaganate in the 7th century CE.
+Early military conflicts were a result of the Tang interventions in the rivalry between the Western and Eastern Turks to weaken both.
 Under Emperor Taizong, campaigns were dispatched in the Western Regions against Gaochang in 640, Karasahr in 644 and 648, and Kucha in 648.

-The wars against the Western Turks continued under Emperor Gaozong, and the khaganate was annexed after General Su Dingfang's defeat of Qaghan Ashina Helu in 657.
+The wars against the Western Turks continued under Emperor Gaozong, and the khaganate was annexed after General Su Dingfang's defeat of Khagan Ashina Helu in 657.